 It's not exactly straightforward to get to Mompox.
 If you are not keen on finding your way through buses and ferries, the best option is to book a tour with a travel company (like us), so you don't need to worry about the transport or accommodation.
-If you want to organise you own trip, follow the directions below depending on where you are:
+If you want to organise your own trip, follow the directions below depending on where you are:

 From Cartagena or Barranquilla:

 Take a bus to Magangué (5hrs approx).
-In Magangue, you can take either a ferry boat (1.5 hr approx) or a motorboat (chalupa) (15 min) along the Magdalena river to La Bodega.
+In Magangue, you can take either a ferry boat (1.5 hr approx) or a motorboat (chalupa) (15 min) along the Magdalena River to La Bodega.
 From La Bodega, take a taxi (shared or express service) that will take you to Mompox (45 minutes).
-On the road you should try Diabolines (a typical snack made of tapioca flour, salty cheese, milk, eggs and butter).
+On the road, you should try Diabolines (a typical snack made of tapioca flour, salty cheese, milk, eggs and butter).
 A great snack for your journey, you will find people selling it by the roadside.